jfreeman812/QE-Tools/reporting/coverage.rst

 :Description:
     The categories attribute allows for a hierarchical structure for tests.
 For example, for testing an automobile, the tests might be organized into ``Engine -> Coolant System -> Radiator``.
 The categories attribute can be conveyed in two ways.
 In the first way, the tests can be organized in a directory structure where each directory represents a category and nesting of the directories represents the hierarchy.
 In the second way, the categories can be applied explicitly to a test via the category tag.
 This is helpful if a team wants to use their directory structure for some other type of organization other than test category.

-    If the category tag is not applied to a test, the coverage tools will extract the categories from the directory structure which holds the test.
-Regardless of whether the tagging is implicit via the directory structure or explicit via the category tag, the hierarchy can be as deep as needed and represents a nested group of categories for a test.
+    If the category tag is not applied to a test, the coverage tools may extract the categories from the directory structure which holds the test.
+Regardless of whether the tagging is implicit via the reporting tool or explicit via the category tag, the hierarchy can be as deep as needed and represents a nested group of categories for a test.

 .. _JIRAs:

 :Attribute: JIRAs
 :Format: ``<JIRA_ID>``
 :Description:
     When applicable, any JIRA associated with a test should be added as an independent tag.
 This allows for tests to be run for specific JIRA(s) as well as a historic record of the reason a test was added to the suite.
+It is strongly encouraged for traceability that all non-trivial tests have a JIRA tag associated with them.

+    **Note:** JIRA tags are required after some other tags (see Status_ above).
+An independent JIRA tag must occur prior to any such Status tag (if present)

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~